FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-12-22-configuring-angular-libraries.md

 ng new configuring-libraries --createApplication=false
 ```

 The `--createApplication=false` creates only the workspace files but does not add an application on root level.
-This gives usmore flexibility and overwiew when working with libs and apps inside this workspace.
+This gives us more flexibility and overview when working with libs and apps inside this workspace.

 Now let us add an application with `ng generate app consumerApp` and a library with `ng generate library lib-to-configure`.